 Suggestions

-Split each pattern (Redux Toolkit, Zustand, Jotai, React Query, Combined) into separate referenced files and keep SKILL.md as a concise overview with the selection criteria and links.
+Split each pattern (Redux Toolkit, Zustand, Jotai, React Query) into separate referenced files and keep only the Zustand quick-start and the selection criteria in SKILL.md.

 | Dimension | Reasoning | Score |